rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

      Note over Site: An alarm changes status Site->>Supervision system: Alarm message

 1. An alarm message is sent to supervision system with the status of the alarm (the alarm is active/inactive)

 **An alarm is requested**

 .. mermaid::
+   :caption: An alarm is requested

    sequenceDiagram
      autonumber